-The Switch supports user-based security that can allow prevention of unauthorized users from accessing the Switch or changing its settings.
-This section tells how to log onto the Switch via out-if-band console connection.
+The Switch supports user-based security that can allow you to prevent unauthorized users from accessing the Switch or changing its settings.
+This section tells how to log onto the Switch.

-NOTE: The passwords used to access the Switch are case-sensitive; for example, "S" is not the same as "s."
+NOTE: The passwords used to access the Switch are case-sensitive; therefore, "S" is not the same as "s."